These soft & chewy gluten-free oatmeal scotchies cookies are loaded with butterscotch chips in every bite.

-I love a good oatmeal scotchie cookie!
-Take a chewy classic oatmeal cookies and add butterscotch chips and you’ve got an irresistable combination.
-For this recipe I use the base cookie recipe from my gluten-free oatmeal cookies (my husband’s all-time favorite cookies!) and tweak it a little to turn the cookies into scotchies.
+For this family favorite recipe I use the base cookie recipe from my gluten-free oatmeal cookie recipe (my husband’s all-time favorite cookies!) and tweak it a little to turn the cookies into scotchies.
+(We also like to make these gluten-free white chocolate cranberry cookies!)

 - DRY INGREDIENTS: Add the dry ingredients and mix until combined.